Wine Steward Jobs in USA with Visa Sponsorship

 Do wine stewards qualify for H-1B sponsorship?

-Wine stewards can qualify for H-1B sponsorship when the position requires specialized knowledge of wine, viticulture, or sommelier expertise.
+Wine stewards can qualify for H-1B visa sponsorship when the position requires specialized knowledge of wine, viticulture, or sommelier expertise.
 The role must demonstrate that a bachelor's degree in hospitality, viticulture, or related field is required.
 Basic serving positions typically don't qualify, but wine program management or sommelier roles often do.

 What degree do I need for wine steward H-1B sponsorship?